siriusastrebe/syc/README.md

 `change.oldValue` - A record of the previous value held in `change.variable[change.property]`.

-`change.change_type` - Any one of `add`, `update` or `delete`.
+`change.type` - Any one of `add`, `update` or `delete`.

-`change.paths` - This is a 2-dimensional list.
-Each inner list is a full path from the root of the syc variable to the location of the change.
-Cycles are only counted once.
+`change.local`, `change.remote` One of these will be true depending on the origin of the change.

 *Note:* Server side watchers have access to the originating socket `function (changes, socket)`

 ## Verifiers (Server side)

 While watchers are good for alerting changes after they happen, often you'll want to verify that a change is harmless before it takes effect.
-Verifiers look similar to watchers, but `change` has an additional property `result`.
+Verifiers look similar to watchers, but will accept a change only if the function returns true.

     function check (change, socket) {
-      if (typeof change.result !== 'string')
+      if (typeof change.change !== 'string')
         return false;
       else
         return true;